-• While avoiding a wet section of the RTD ROW, this route runs through areas of even greater environmental sensitivity and active agricultural operations resulting in a significant environmental impact, the most of all

-• Per CPW and OSMP guidelines and best practices for the protection of nesting raptors, this trail segment

-• Due to the use of OSMP land and therefore an additional property owner, additional coordination and formal agreements would be required between organizations for both implementation and maintenance.
+- While avoiding a wet section of the RTD ROW, this route runs through areas of even greater environmental sensitivity and active agricultural operations resulting in a significant environmental impact, the most of all - Per CPW and OSMP guidelines and best practices for the protection of nesting raptors, this trail segment would be subject to seasonal wildlife closures. - Due to the use of OSMP land and therefore an additional property owner, additional coordination and formal agreements would be required between organizations for both implementation and maintenance. - Construction costs and impacts are also high.